networkservicemesh/networkservicemesh/docs/spec/plugins.md

 NSM provides a way to extend its functionality by creating plugins.
 Here is a small glossary:

-- **Plugin** — a gRPC server that implements one or more Plugin Features to extend NSM functionality
+- **Plugin** — a gRPC server that has one or more Plugin Capabilities to extend NSM functionality
-- **Plugin Feature** — a gRPC service definition that specifies methods related to one small piece of NSM functionality (for example, connection feature is only responsible for updating and validating a connection)
+- **Plugin Capability** — a gRPC service definition that specifies methods related to one small piece of NSM functionality (for example, connection capability is only responsible for updating and validating a connection)
 - **Plugin Registry** — NSM service that registers plugins and provides a way to call them from NSM

 NSM Plugin Registry has a registration gRPC service, so each plugin can register itself through this service.
 The communication between NSM Plugin Registry and plugins is happen through gRPC on a Unix socket.